 Two months ago my attention was captured by two similar products, this X1 and the YIFEI M-250.
 Except the remote controllers, this two multi-rotors seemed to be almost identical.
 Because previously I had some good experiences with the JJRC products, I opted for the JJRC X1.

-JJRC X1 review
+JJRC X1 review and test

 The X1 quad is sold in two different boxes.
 A smaller compact one, where the props are not installed on the aircraft and a bigger one that I received too.
 Just a note, this product was provided by Banggood for a fair review, thanks again for their professional attitude.